The grants will provide funding for community groups to run a single event or a series of events in their community to address mental health.

 - Sporting and cultural clubs

-All Community Groups must be located in south west Victoria, and have a bank account in the Community Group’s name.
+All Community Groups must be located in Victoria, have their own ABN (Australian Business Number) and a bank account in the Community Group’s name.

 Community groups that are successful in receiving a grant will be required to: